Blubell26/giuliapacciotti.com/_posts/2025-09-09-freedom-has-nothing.md

 We live inside a world that treats your life as an ongoing renovation.
 More house.
 Better car.
 Nicer holiday.
 A wardrobe that finally reflects who you’re becoming.
 And somehow you’re always one purchase away from feeling like you’ve arrived.

 The project never ends because it was never designed to end.
-The economy depends on you never quite getting there.
+The economy depends on you never getting there.
 On you remaining, perpetually, almost there.

 And the sneakiest version of this trap is not peer pressure or advertising, though those play their part.
 It’s the invisible script about what someone at your stage of life is supposed to be spending.
 The idea that a certain level of expenditure is simply appropriate.
 Mature.
 Responsible, even.

 You stop inflating your expenses to match your actual income and start inflating them to match your imagined future income.
 Or to match the social altitude you feel you inhabit, or aspire to.
 The spending happens before the money arrives, justified by a story about who you’re becoming.

 That’s where most people bleed out financially.
-Not on luxuries.
-On the baseline they’ve quietly accepted as normal.
+On the baseline they’ve accepted as normal.

 ## What compulsive spending is actually doing

 I’m not interested in splurging.
 Been there, bought the shirt.
 Literally.
 And I’ve come to think that compulsive spending is just what deep soul-holes look like when they’re dressed up as a lifestyle.

-This is not a moral judgment.
-It’s an observation about function.
+This is not a moral judgment but an observation about function.

 When we buy things we don’t need, we are usually buying feelings we can’t access any other way.
 A sense of agency.
 A momentary hit of identity.
 The feeling, however brief, of deserving something good.
 Shopping gives you a quick answer to the question of who you are and whether your life is working.